-What does a healthy friendship look like compared to a codependent friendship?
+What does a healthy friendship look like compared to a codependent one?

-I’m just at the beginning stages of discovering what that’s like.
-From what I know so far I can say that you should not have such high expectations of your friends.
-You should value the differences you see in them.
-Also, you should not depend on them.
-You can depend on them to a certain extent, but with a healthy relationship it’s not life or death if you are not with them.
+I’m just at the beginning stages of discovering the answer to that question.
+From what I know so far I can say that you should not impose your expectations for friendship on your friends.
+You should value the differences you see in them and accept what they freely offer.
+Also, you can depend on them to a certain extent, but with a healthy relationship it’s not life or death if you are not with them.

 Obviously love is a part of a friendship, but now I’m learning to love others unconditionally.
 We all fail but you have to leave room for failure in a friendship because we’re all human so disappointment and mistakes are bound to happen.